eest/scratchgo/README.md

 through means like logging, [tracing](https://opentracing.io/) or some sort of exposed metrics where the app presents its state, possibly using something like [expvar](https://golang.org/pkg/expvar/).

+## This all sounds great, but I don't want to use Go

+As long as your programming language of choice has the ability to generate statically linked binaries you should be able to use a slightly modified version of this setup and be good to go.